Women are leading us through the pandemic. They should be leading our country next

-Women lead from wherever they are, and that’s never been more true than during the COVID crisis.
-Women are on the frontlines.
+Women lead from wherever they are, and that’s never been more true than during the COVID-19 crisis.
+Women are on the front lines.
 They are the majority of critical healthcare workers, nurses, and aides.
 Women make up the majority of essential but low-paid workers serving as our grocery store clerks.
 And women, like always, are taking on the brunt of work at home to serve the needs of our children and households.

 Women are leading the communal response.
 The stories of resilience are countless: the little free libraries turned into little free grocery stores.
 The women and girls crafting thousands upon thousands of last-line-of-defense face masks.
 The female bakers and chefs, caterers and florists, small business owners, and teachers offering resources to in-need neighbors, even if it impacts their ability to sustain beyond the crisis.